davidc91x/Data-Structures-and-Algorithms-Game-Player/README.md

 # Data-Structures-and-Algorithms-Game-Player
 Programmed a player in C++ to compete against other versions in a provided four-player game.
 Secured a place in the final round, ranking among the top 16 out of 263 student players.
+All the files starting by AI were players I programmed, the version that arrived to the last round is AILOLITOIO122 and the version that competed in the final is AILOLITOIOhoag.
+The rest of the files were given by the statement.

 # 1 Introduction
 Crematoria is a planet in the Igneon System.
 Many years ago, its surface was not habitable because of its extreme temperatures: one would be incinerated if in the sunlight, or frozen solid at night.
 Because there was only a small buffer of minutes where travel on the surface was possible, a maximum security prison was built in some caves underground, from where it was almost impossible to escape.
 Some elevators connected the surface of the planet to the prison.